More organised storage for a garage

 With the space sorted and cleaned you're ready to start planning for storage and buying or making shelves and cabinets.

 Make sure you allow space for items that you use on a regular.
-A hanging rack can easily accomodate small garden tools and equipment ,as well as sporting equipment.
+A hanging rack can easily accommodate small garden tools and equipment ,as well as sporting equipment.

 You can add additional organizing areas to your garage by taking advantage of wall space to store tools, hoses and sports equipment.